 The cause of myelodysplastic syndromes in most patients is not known.

-Possible signs of a myelodysplastic syndrome include feeling tired and shortness of breath.
+Signs and symptoms of a myelodysplastic syndrome include shortness of breath and feeling tired.

-Myelodysplastic syndromes often do not cause early symptoms and are sometimes found during a routine blood test.
-Other conditions may cause the same symptoms.
-Check with your doctor if you have any of the following problems:
+Myelodysplastic syndromes often do not cause early signs or symptoms.
+They may be found during a routine blood test.
+Signs and symptoms may be caused by myelodysplastic syndromes or by other conditions.
+Check with your doctor if you have any of the following:

 - Shortness of breath.

 - Weakness or feeling tired.

 - Having skin that is paler than usual.

 - Petechiae (flat, pinpoint spots under the skin caused by bleeding).